-That’s another reason the Pacific coast is so thrilling to visit and to drive—the sense that you too are teetering on the edge of it and might go tumbling over at any moment.
+That’s another reason the Pacific coast is so enthralling—the faint promise of precariousness, the beginnings of an awe-inspiring vertigo.
 I’m writing this in late February, 2021.
 A month ago, a 150-foot long section of the PCH nestled against the cliffs of Big Sur slid into the ocean on the back of a landslide—itself the result of heavy rainfall on earth eroded by wildfires.
 A week later, a crack appeared in the southbound lane of 101 two miles south of Yachats, Oregon, where the asphalt is built not on bedrock, but fill.
 A drill rig was dispatched to begin repairs, but it and its operator fell down the cliff face a few days after that, when half of the retaining wall collapsed.
 Somehow, the operator survived.

 Sloughed off from one side, battered from the other, the Pacific coast is eating itself, chunk-wise, like a piece of cake.

-There’s time yet to drive over the mountains and through the forests.
+We say to ourselves: There’s time yet to drive over the mountains and through the forests.
 There’s room enough to pull over and rest.